 When you send your demo to a record label, what happens next?
-Every label has its own way of dealing with demos.
+Every label has its own way of dealing with demo music.
 Unfortunately, sometimes, that way of handling demos involves putting it in a box and never getting around to checking it out.
 Not pretty, but true.
 However, in most cases, labels DO listen to the demos they receive.
 The procedure for handling demos depends a lot on the size of the label, but the general practice is the same.
 Here is the journey you can expect your demo to take once it reaches record label HQ:

-- Your demo will be put in the right hands.
 If the label has a specific person or department that deals with new demos, and if you addressed your demo to this person/department, then it may reach the right place automatically.
 If not, it may take some time to make it over the person who makes the first demo cuts.

-- Of course, keep in mind that at small labels, there may only be a staff of a few people (or one person).
+Of course, keep in mind that at small labels, there may only be a staff of a few people (or one person).
 There may not be a specific "demo person."
 In that case, this step is, of course, null and void.
 The demo person is whoever got the mail that day or happened to open your email.

-- For a large label, your demo may be passed around to several people before a final decision is made about it.
+For a large label, your demo may be passed around to several people before a final decision is made about it.

-- Your demo (may) get a response.
 Some labels respond to everyone, whether it is to say, "thanks but no thanks" or "we want to hear more."
 Some labels only contact artists they want to know more about.
 You can increase your chances of getting a response by providing an email address contact for yourself.
 Don't ever send a demo with just your phone number - you won't get a call.